The big question for writers at the moment is whether or not you should self-publish.

-Stepping into this fray means that you may yourself receive a digital lash, or two, and from what I am reading, some of these lashes are just as cutting as the rope variety, as well as being deeply personal.
+Stepping into this fray means that you may yourself receive a digital lash, or two, and from what I am reading, some of these lashes are just as cutting as the rope variety.

 When both sides begin to correct each other’s grammar and argue over the correct use of the comma, then the danger is that some very valid points are sacrificed on the altar of pedantry.